42BV/restzilla/README.md

 ## Customize body ##

 Sometimes you want to return the entity in a different format.
 For example, return a user without it's password for security reasons.
 Also, in some cases the create- or update request varies from the entity.
-Restify allows you to specify certain custom types:
+Restify allows you to specify certain types:

 ```java
 @Entity